DigitalRuby/IPBan/README.md

 - Legacy download link: https://www.digitalruby.com/download/ipban-software-download/.

 **Windows**
-- For Windows, IPBan is supported on Windows Server 2008 or equivalent or newer (Server 2012+ recommended).
-Windows Server 2008 does a poor job of logging ip addresses.
+- For Windows, IPBan is supported on Windows Server 2012 or equivalent or newer.
+Windows Server 2008 does a poor job of logging ip addresses and is end of life.
 Windows XP and Server 2003 are NOT supported.
 - Extract the IPBan.zip (inside is IPBanWindows.zip) file to a place on your computer.
 Right click on all the extracted files and select properties.
 Make sure to select "unblock" if the option is available.
 You can use the [Unblock-File](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-6) utility with an **elevated** PowerShell to unblock all files in the IPBan directory:
 ```
 dir C:\path\to\ipban | Unblock-File